Skip to content

 Integration Assessment

 REST API at api.pagseguro.com (production) and sandbox.api.pagseguro.com (test).
-Sandbox is unlimited and includes test card numbers, simulated PIX flows and Boleto callbacks.
+The sandbox is unlimited and includes test card numbers, simulated PIX flows and Boleto callbacks.
 Maintained official SDKs in PHP and .NET.
-The Java and Ruby SDKs were officially deprecated in 2024 with users directed to the new REST API platform at dev.pagseguro.uol.com.br/reference/pagseguro-reference-intro — that platform consolidation is the right move technically but it has temporarily fragmented integration guidance.
-Community SDKs exist for Python, Node.js and Laravel.
-Smart POS hardware uses a Flutter SDK (pagseguro_smart_flutter) for in-person flows.
+The Java and Ruby SDKs were officially deprecated in 2024 with users directed to the new REST API platform at dev.pagseguro.uol.com.br/reference/pagseguro-reference-intro, and that platform consolidation is the right move technically but it has temporarily fragmented integration guidance.
+Community SDKs exist for Python, Node.js and Laravel, and Smart POS hardware uses a Flutter SDK (pagseguro_smart_flutter) for in-person flows.
 WooCommerce, Magento and Wix plugins are available off-the-shelf with maintained installations.
-Documentation is Portuguese-primary with partial English translation — for non-Portuguese teams, this is a real friction point compared to dLocal or Solidgate which ship English-first docs.
-Integration time is realistically 1-2 weeks for a standard PIX + Boleto integration; longer if you need POS hardware or complex split-payment flows.
+Documentation is Portuguese-primary with partial English translation, which for non-Portuguese teams is a real friction point compared to dLocal, where the docs are English-first.
+Integration time is realistically 1-2 weeks for a standard PIX + Boleto integration, longer if you need POS hardware or complex split-payment flows.

 Risk & Compliance